MystenLabs/sui/doc/src/explore/sui-explorer.md

  * **Time** - displays the time at which the transaction occurred.
  * **Type** - the type of transaction, one of Call, TransferSui, TransferObject, or Publish.
      * **Call** - This is an API request … For Call transactions, the table includes only the sender address.
-     * **TransferSui** - Indicates that the transaction transferred Sui from one account to another.
+     * **TransferSui** - Indicates that the transaction transferred Sui from one address to another.
      * **TransferObject** - Indicates a transaction to transfer an object to a different address.
      * **Publish** - Indicates a transaction to publish a package.
      * **Batched** - Indicates a batch of transactions.
  * **Transaction ID** - The unique identifier for the transaction.
 You can click the clipboard icon to copy the ID.
-Click a value in the Transaction ID field to display the details about the transaction.
+Click a value in the **Transaction ID** column to display the details about the transaction.
- * **Addresses** - Displays the address of the sender and receiver for the transaction.
+ * **Addresses** - Displays the addresses of the sender and receivers for the transaction.
 You can click on an address for additional details and transactions made using the address.
  * **Amount** - Displays the number of coins and coin type used for the transaction.
- * **Gas** - Shows the Sui used to pay for the gas required to complete the transaction.
+ * **Gas** - Shows the amount of Sui used to pay for the gas required to complete the transaction.

 You can click on a value in the **Transaction ID** or **Addresses** column to open a details page for the transaction or address that you click on.
 When you click a transaction ID, the page that opens depends on the type of transaction.
 Sui Eplorer provides the following detail pages:
  * [Transaction details](#transaction-details-pages) for each transaction type